Etam4225/COVID19-NYC-Recovering/README.md

-## Is NYC recovering from COVID-19 (Business-side Analysis)?
+## Is NYC recovering from COVID-19?

 ![NYC](https://www.topviewnyc.com/content/uploads/packages/5b6073e798d38_4_800.jpg)

 ## Overview:
 This project is designed to analyze New York City's recovery from COVID-19 and to determine whether or not NYC is actually recovering.
 I take a loot at several datasets to prove or disprove the theory as shown below.
+For this project, I focused primarily on the business sector side to determine if NYC is recovering.
+I believe it is but slowly.

 ## Revenue of NYC during and before COVID-19